strapi/documentation/docusaurus/docs/dev-docs/backend-customization/services.md

 </Tabs>

-The service is now available through the `strapi.service('api::restaurant.restaurant').sendNewsletter(...args)` global variable.
+The service is now available through the `strapi.services('api::restaurant.restaurant').sendNewsletter(...args)` global variable.
 It can be used in another part of the codebase, like in the following controller:

 <Tabs groupId="js-ts">